beeware/batavia/docs/intro/tutorial-1.rst

 That string is the base64 encoded version of the bytecode for the Python program you submitted.
-The browser then takes this base64 string, decodes it back into a bytestring, and runs it through Batavia -- a Javascript module that does the same thing in a browser that CPython does on the desktop: interprets Python bytecode as a running program.
+The browser then takes this base64 string, decodes it back into a bytestring, and runs it through Batavia -- a JavaScript module that does the same thing in a browser that CPython does on the desktop: interprets Python bytecode as a running program.

 Push the button...
 ------------------

-You may also have noticed a set of buttons on the left hand side of the screen.
+You may also have noticed a set of buttons between the text box at the top of the page and the Console output section.
 These are some pre-canned example code, ready for testing.
 Try clicking the "Run sample.py" button.
 Your browser should pop up a new window and load the `BeeWare website`_.
 If you close that window and go back to the Batavia testbed, you should see a lot of output in the console